Skip to main content

 show_nvidiasmi

-You can also access the tunnel from the vscode app.
-To do that run the app and click the button to setup a remote vscode:
+The tunnel can also be reached from the VS Code desktop app.
+Launch the app and click the button to set up a remote connection:

 setup_remote_vscode